qcastel/mycliexample/README.md

-# Example of releasing a CLI with brew, using GitOps principles on a github repository
+# Example of Releasing a CLI with Homebrew and GitOps on GitHub

 ## Resulting installation of the CLI